Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

+Classically, this is achieved by tuning $\theta=0$ and $2k_0E_0 t=1$, $t$ being the total evolution time.
+Quantum fluctuation of the field, however, sets a fundamental limit on the implementation quality: semi-classically, $E_0$ and $\theta$ can be treated as random variables with means $\bar{E_0}$ and $0$, respectively, and the evolution time is $t=1/(2k_0\bar{E_0})$.
+The gate implemented is then sampled from the set of unitary operators consisting of

-where $m$ is the photon number of the EM field, treated as a random variable as well with mean $\bar{m}$ (recall that energy is proportional to the amplitude squared and the number of photons; hence $E_0\propto\sqrt{m}$).
-The ideal limit corresponds to $\bar{m}\rightarrow\infty$ and the error may thus be characterised by $\epsilon\sim 1/\bar{m}$.
-For small $\bar{m}$, quantum statistics becomes significant and we have to resort to a full quantum treatment \cite{Igeta2013,Desutsch2004}, where random variables are further replaced with operators.
+where $m$ is the (coherent) photon number of the EM field, treated as a random variable with mean $\bar{m}$.
+The ideal limit corresponds to $\bar{m}\rightarrow\infty$ when $U_g$ is exactly applied to the qubit and the error may thus be characterised by $\epsilon\sim 1/\bar{m}$.
+For small $\bar{m}$, quantum statistics becomes significant and we have to resort to a full quantum treatment \cite{Igeta2013,Desutsch2004}, where random variables are further replaced with quantum operators.

 Appendix~\ref{appendix:computingQFI} shows that in the semi-classical regime the QFI is well approximated by